Creating and Editing Snippets

 To quickly edit the keyword without opening the full snippet sheet, double-click the keyword itself in the list of snippets.

 Double-click the name of a collection to change the name or icon for the collection, or to set a collection-wide affix.

 Exporting a collection

 To share a Snippets collection, right-click the collection name in the left column and choose "Export".
-You'll then be able to share this file with friends and colleagues who are also using Alfred 3.
+You'll then be able to share this file with friends and colleagues.

 Using and accessing your Snippets